AmorosoLaura/XAI_project/README.md

 ## Structure of the repository

 Our reposiory is organized in 5 subfolders:
-- llm_selection: contains the tests that wew performed on the LLMs to choos the best one.
+- 0_llm_selection: contains the tests that wew performed on the LLMs to choos the best one.
 We reported some json examples for each LLM
-- llm_topics_extraction: contains the final code to produce the jsons with the topics and a code that parses the topics and rematch the sentences with the original label
+- 1_llm_topics_extraction: contains the final code to produce the jsons with the topics and a code that parses the topics and rematch the sentences with the original label
-- training_and_classification: contains the code to classify the data and also to finetune the model
+- 2_training_and_classification: contains the code to classify the data and also to finetune the model
-- topics_aggregation: it contains the code to aggregate the topic produce by the LLM in a final form for the DivExplorer search
+- 3_topics_aggregation: it contains the code to aggregate the topic produce by the LLM in a final form for the DivExplorer search
-- problematic_subgroups_identification: contains the necessarty code for ht edivexplorer analysis
+- 4_problematic_subgroups_identification: contains the necessarty code for ht edivexplorer analysis